 Synonymy: Sphenostemonaceae P. van Royen

-Quintinia is almost unknown embryologically.
-Its placentation is basically parietal (Bensel & Palser 1975b; see also Friis et al. 2103b); the ovules are bitegmic and crassinucellate (Mauritzon 1933; Philipson 1974; Friis et al. 2013b).
-Sphenostemon is particularly poorly known; for some details of the flower, see Endress (2008c).
-The fruit is often described as being a drupe, but Lundberg (2001c) characterized it as being a pseudo-drupe (and the seeds as being pachychalazal), while Savinov (2003) described it as being a berry.
+For more on the inferior/superior ovary distinction in the campanulids, see the Escalloniales page.
+The placentation of Quintinia is basically parietal (Bensel & Palser 1975b; see also Friis et al. 2103b); the ovules may be bitegmic and crassinucellate (Mauritzon 1933; Philipson 1974; Friis et al. 2013b).
+For some details of the flower of Sphenostemon, see Endress (2008c).
+Its fruit is often described as being a drupe, but Lundberg (2001c) characterized it as being a pseudo-drupe (and the seeds as being pachychalazal), while Savinov (2003) described it as being a berry.
 The nature of the perianth in both Paracryphia and Sphenostemon needs attention.
 In the former, it is almost as if the bract encloses the sessile flower, while in the latter the first perianth members are lateral and subpeltate.

 Thanks.
 Thanks to Y. Pillon for comments.